morganlyle/Impulse/journals/Nellies_star_log.md

 * Stored data from admin in JSON files to integrate with models tomorrow.

 Sometimes "brute force" is the best force, or something.
-I tried to solve a formatting issue with the cards on Clothing and Products pages, where the boxes weren't the same size - the ones with more text kept being taller.
-I tried a lot to use cool things like flexbox and grid, but the thing that finally worked?
-Was setting the min height and max height to the same.
-I just chose an amount of pixels, 200 or so, that worked for the card with the most text.
-Et voila.
+I worked on a persistent formatting issue with the cards on Clothing and Products pages, where the boxes weren't the same size - the ones with more text kept being taller.
+The fix here was to set max height and min height to the same value for the cards, after many unsuccessful tries via the flexbox and grid documentation.

 Also made these two pages look more like the rest of the site with changes like deleting the background container, changed color, added border, etc.